PyTorch Geometric Signed Directed: A Software Package on Graph Neural Networks for Signed and Directed Graphs: Case Study Examples

 \subsection{Case Study on Directed Networks}

-In this subsection, we overview a simple end-to-end machine learning pipeline for directed networks designed with \textit{PyTorch Geometric Signed Directed}.
+In this subsection, we overview a simple end-to-end machine learning pipeline for directed networks designed with PyGSD.
 These code snippets solve a link direction prediction problem on a real-world data set.
 We skip the actual training loop here; full examples can be found in the code repository. \begin{code}

 \end{code}